jthicks91/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
-The Document Object Model is an object representation of the html elements of a webpage.
-It gives us an interface that with which we can interact with and manipulate the page, changing document structure, content, and styling.
+The DOM is the Document Object Model, and its a bridge that the browser makes to represent a web page.
+It allows us to interact with and manipulate the page without the changing the source code.

 2. What is an event?
+Any interaction a user has with a site that a broswer can detect is an event, which includes clicking, moving the mouse and scrolling the page.

 3. What is an event listener?
+Is a function that runs when the browser detects an assigned event and can be sued to run Javascript code in cause of user actions.

 4. Why would we convert a NodeList into an Array?
+By converting NodeList into array like objects, we can access the additonal array methods that include map,filter and reduce.

 5. What is a component?

+A block of reusable code that gives us the ability to seamlessly build elements that share functionality and styling for a webpage.

 ### Git Set up